BlueSquare23/Learning_PythonOOP/Readme.md

 ![Domain Drive Design Diagram](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*rg6owUfAfZC43hWnO6zQRQ.jpeg)

-When we break down a given domain into key components, we might find that several domain share common attributes.
+When we break down a given domain into key components, we might find that several domains share common attributes.
 So our billing and recommendation and streaming domains probably all contain some soft of object representing a user account.
 But under the billing domain context they call them, customers.
 Whereas under the streaming domain they call them subscribers.